RLado/cfg_mgr/README.md

- It's use is very simple, just call load(path :&str) on a properly formatted config file and all it's data will be imported into a HashMap containing a String key and a value in the form of the CfgData structure (defined within this crate).
+ It's use is very simple, just call load(path :&str) on a properly formatted config file and all it's data will be imported into a HashMap containing a String key and a value in the form of the CfgData structure.
 The user will require prior knowledge whether to access the numeric or string field.

  By default all parseable numerical values will be parsed into the numeric field as f64.
 Multiple numerical entries must be separated by ','.
 If any of